ComputerTech312/ninjawall/README.md

 # ninjawall
-Ninjawall is a non complicated Firewall that is intended to control iptables easily.
+Ninjawall is a user-friendly firewall solution designed to simplify the management of iptables.